giaki3003/hashnode-backup/ckj9fdkxd05n2pzs1g51n2sr6.md

 This rounds up my list of State-less/Epoch-less Proof-of-Stake implementations.
 I will take care of updating this list when new protocols which fit this subgroup are published.
-What are the main differences which could emerge when we add states to mix?
+What are the main differences which could emerge when we add states to the mix?
-In my next part, we'll have a look at the other big subgroup, State/Epoch based Proof-of-Stake, and hopefully address that question thoroughly.
+In my next part, we'll have a look at the other big subgroup, state/epoch based Proof-of-Stake, and hopefully address that question thoroughly.